MaximeKjaer/kjaer.io/_posts/2018-09-18-tree-structured-data.md

 It specifies a standardized, abstract model to represent the properties of XML trees.
 The goal is to provide a standardized viewpoint for the implementation and description of various XML technologies.

 It functions like an AST for XML documents.
 It's abstract in the sense that it abstract away from the concrete encoding of data, and just retains the meaning.
-For instance, it doesn't distinguish between the two forms of the empty element; the following pairs are considered equivalent.
+For instance, it doesn't distinguish between the two forms of the empty element; the following are considered equivalent (pairwise):

 {% highlight xml linenos %}
 <element></element>